kyma-project/kyma/docs/kyma/docs/017-details-local-installation-scripts.md

 The `generate-local-config.sh` script configures optional subcomponents.
 At the moment, only the Azure Broker is an optional subcomponent of the `core` deployment.

 The Azure Broker subcomponent is part of the `core` deployment that provisions managed services in the Microsoft Azure cloud.
-To enable the Azure-Broker, export the following environment variables:
+To enable the Azure Broker, export the following environment variables:
  - AZURE_BROKER_SUBSCRIPTION_ID
  - AZURE_BROKER_TENANT_ID
  - AZURE_BROKER_CLIENT_ID